hu-macsy/lama_old/doc/user_guide/source/lecture/task_0.rst

         CSRSparseMatrix<double> m( argv[1] );

 Then we create our right hand side and our solution vector of appropriate size.
-To verify the correctness of the solution we will compute later we are calculating a right hand side from the exact solution.
+To verify the correctness of the solution we are calculating a right hand side from the exact solution.
 LAMA uses operator overloading and proxy objects to support and easy to use and simple interface to BLAS functionality, that we are using to calculate the vector **rhs**.